top of page

 When Should Cats Be Spayed?

-We recommend spaying from around four months of age.
-Spaying before the first season offers the greatest health benefits and ensures your cat cannot become pregnant.
+We recommend spaying from around five and a half months of age (and at least 2kg body weight).
+Spaying early in life offers the greatest health benefits and ensures your cat cannot become pregnant.

 Adult cats can be spayed at any age, provided they are healthy enough for anaesthesia.
 If your cat has already had kittens, we advise waiting until the kittens are weaned before spaying.